Variation Free Approach for Molecular Density Functional Theory: Data-driven Stochastic Optimization: Introduction

-One of the most common tools for describing fluids and their interactions with surfaces on such a scale is a density functional theory (DFT).
+Density functional Theory (DFT) is one of the most common tools for describing equilibrium thermodynamic and structural properties of fluids under different external potential \cite{evans1979nature,Wu2006DensityMaterials, Roth2010FundamentalReview,Neimark1998PoreAdsorption,Ravikovitch2000UnifiedIsotherms,Ravikovitch2001DensityNanopores,balbuena1993theoretical}.
 DFT provides a compromise between classical semi-empirical methods and molecular modeling.
-On the one hand, DFT is capable of taking into account the microscopic structure of a macroscopic system at relatively low computational costs.
+On the one hand, it is capable of taking into account the microscopic structure of a macroscopic system at relatively low computational costs.
 On the other hand, DFT is a more rigorous theory than classical phenomenological approaches.

-To study the confined fluids behavior using the density functional theory, we need two things.
-First, it is a correct determination the Helmholtz energy (that defines the physics of the system).
-Second, the fluid density distribution that would minimize the free energy of the system needs to be found.
-According to the mathematical theorem on which the DFT is based, the free energy in equilibrium should be minimal \cite{Wu2006DensityMaterials,Oxtoby2002DensityMaterials}.
-Based on minimum free energy, it is concluded that the variation of the free energy density must be zero.
-The whole further theory of calculating the equilibrium density is based on this statement.
+According to the mathematical theorem on which the DFT is based, the variation of the free energy with respect to density must be zero as a necessary condition for the minimum \cite{Wu2006DensityMaterials,Oxtoby2002DensityMaterials}, and thus, further calculations of the equilibrium density are based on this statement.